-Ц Do not subject your computer to sudden movements.
-Keep your computer away from magnets.
-Do not place your computer in a location subject to mechanical vibration or in an unstable position.
-Do not move your computer while the power is on.
-Do not turn off the power or restart your computer while reading or writing data to the hard disk drive.
-Do not use your computer in a place subject to extreme changes in temperature.
-Do not remove the hard disk drive from your computer. То avoid damaging your solid state drive Do not turn off the power or restart your computer while reading or writing data to the solid state drive.
-Do not remove the solid state drive from your computer.
+- Do not subject your computer to sudden movements. - □ Keep your computer away from magnets. - Do not place your computer in a location subject to mechanical vibration or in an unstable position. - Do not turn off the power or restart your computer while reading or writing data to the storage device. - Do not use your computer in a place subject to extreme changes in temperature. - Do not remove the storage device from your computer.